 How to Store Leftover Pancakes

-- Frozen: Pancakes can be frozen, let them cool completely and then stack them between parchment paper before storing them in a zip-top freezer bag.
+Freeze: Pancakes freeze great!
+Let them cool completely, then separate them with parchment paper sheets before placing them in a zip-top freezer bag.
+They’ll last for up to 2 months.

 Recipe FAQs